fnproject/tutorials/grafana/README.md

 Each span represents a timed internal operation such as a function call, and has two main attributes: a name that describes the operation being performed (for example `docker_wait_container`), and its duration in seconds.
 Each span name is represented by a separate histogram metric, which has a name of the form `fn_span_<span-name>_duration_seconds`.

-If the span is associated with a specific function invocation, the corresponding metric is given the labels `fn_app` and `fn_path` which are set to the application name and function path respectively.
+If the span is associated with a specific function invocation, the corresponding metric is given the labels `fn_path` and `fn_app` which are set to the function path and application name respectively e.g. `/myfunc (myapp)`.

 There are several ways in which these metrics can be used.
 In this dashboard you can display either a rolling mean value of the operation duration, or you can display the operation rate in operations per second.